jameswylde/openai-chatgpt-terminal/readme.md

 ### Description

-Simple python implementation of OpenAI's ChatGPT intergrated into your shell - interaction can be either calling genie from shell for one off questions, or entering into an interactive chat with genie.
+Python implementation of OpenAI's ChatGPT intergrated into your shell - interaction can be either calling genie from shell for one off questions, or entering into an interactive chat with genie.
+There are some chat prompts to use for more honed responses - these can be added or amended in `prompts.py`

 ### Dependencies